-Beneficiaries – The SECURE Act marks the end of a popular financial and tax planning strategy called the Stretch IRA.
-This planning technique is allowed for anyone who inherits an IRA and allows RMDs, Required Minimum Distributions, to be spread out, stretched, over the younger of the beneficiary or the decedent’s life expectancy.
-For example, if a grandchild was the beneficiary, the stretch of the RMDs over more years would allow for a greater income tax benefit.
+Beneﬁciaries – The SECURE Act marks the end of a popular ﬁnancial and tax planning strategy called the Stretch IRA.
+This stretch planning technique allowed anyone who inherits an IRA to spread out, or stretch, their required minimum distributions over the younger of the beneﬁciary’s or decedent’s life expectancy.
+For example, if a grandchild was the beneﬁciary, the stretch of the RMDs over more years would allow for a greater income tax beneﬁt.

-After January 1, 2020, IRAs, 401(k)s and other defined contribution retirement plans which are inherited by most non-spouse beneficiaries will have the requirement of a taxable distribution and depletion of the entire account within 10 years of inheritance.
+After January 1, 2020, IRAs, 401(k)s and other deﬁned contribution retirement plans, which are inherited by most non-spouse beneﬁciaries, will have the requirement of a taxable distribution and depletion of the entire account within 10 years of inheritance.
 For most, the IRAs will be taxed sooner and at a much higher income tax rate(s) than originally planned by savers.
-This will be especially challenging if you are in the Retirement RedZone or those already retired.
+This will be especially challenging if you are in the Retirement RedZone or for those already retired.

 There is an exception for non-spouse beneﬁciaries who are disabled, a minor, or chronically ill.
 Distributions for these exceptions would be over their life expectancy, although the exception for minors would end once they reach the age of majority with the ﬁnal distribution to be taken within 10 years.

 If you do not retire after age 72, there is an exception to RMDs.
 If you continue to work and you are not a 5% owner (or more) in the company, you can postpone your RMDs for that employer’s retirement plan until after you retire.

 Spousal beneﬁciaries continue to be able to stretch and delay the inherited account’s required minimum distributions (RMDs) until year end of their 72nd birthday.